Jung Jae-young: Career

 In 2010, Jung starred as a sinister 70-year-old village elder in the film adaptation of the popular webcomic Moss.
 His performance in Moss won him Buil Film Awards and Blue Dragon Film Awards for Best Actor.
 The following year, Jung was cast as a fading baseball star who is forced to coach a team of hearing-impaired kids in GLove, and a cold-hearted debt collector who needs a transplant in Countdown.

 Jung returned in 2014 as a detective facing off against a bestselling novelist who makes a Confession of Murder, an obsessive-compulsive who falls for a carefree musician in rom-com The Plan Man, a father tracking down his daughter's killers in Broken, and an undercover assassin who tries to protect King Jeongjo in a period drama The Fatal Encounter.

 In 2015, Jung was cast in his first ever television series as a welder-turned-rookie lawmaker in political drama Assembly.
 He next starred as a detective in science fiction thriller Duel, followed by Hong Sang-soo's film Right Now, Wrong Then.
 The film won the Golden Leopard, the top prize at the 68th Locarno International Film Festival, as well as Best Actor for Jung.
-For his performance in Right Now, Wrong Then, Jung also won Best Actor at the 35th Korean Association of Film Critics Awards, 9th Asia Pacific Screen Awards, 53rd Gijon International Film Festival, and 3rd Wildflower Film Awards.
+For his performance in Right Now, Wrong Then, Jung also won Best Actor at the 35th Korean Association of Film Critics Awards, 9th Asia Pacific Screen Awards, 53rd Gijón International Film Festival, and 3rd Wildflower Film Awards.
 In the same year, he starred in a comedy film You Call It Passion.

 Jung reunited with Hong Sang-soo in a 2017 film On the Beach at Night Alone.
 The film was selected to compete for the Golden Bear in the main competition section of the 67th Berlin International Film Festival.
 The following year, Jung played in his second television series Partners for Justice.
 For his performance in the series, Jung won Top Excellence Award at the 2018 MBC Drama Awards.

 In 2019, Jung played Joon-gul in a comedy film The Odd Family: Zombie On Sale.

-In 2021, Jung will appear in the MBC drama On the Verge of Insanity aired on MBC, alongside Moon So-ri and Lee Sang-yeob.
+In 2021, Jung appeared in the MBC drama On the Verge of Insanity aired on MBC, alongside Moon So-ri and Lee Sang-yeob.